davidekete/remix-ide/docs/hardhat.md

 **Note:** If you have not used `remixd` before, read more about it [here](./remixd.html)

-If `remixd` is running locally on your device and shared folder is a **Hardhat project**, an additional websocket plugin will be listening on port `65522`.
+If `remixd` is running locally on your device and shared folder is a **Hardhat project**, an additional WebSocket plugin will be listening on port `65522`.
 According to its documentation,

 > _Hardhat projects are npm projects with the hardhat package installed and a hardhat.config.js or hardhat.config.ts file._

-Remixd looks for the `hardhat.config.js` or `hardhat.config.ts` file in shared folder, and if it finds the file, the Hardhat websocket listener will run.
+Remixd looks for the `hardhat.config.js` or `hardhat.config.ts` file in shared folder, and if it finds the file, the Hardhat WebSocket listener will run.

-The Hardhat websocket listener is a websocket plugin similar to `remixd` and is used to perform Hardhat specific actions with Remix IDE.
+The Hardhat WebSocket listener is a WebSocket plugin similar to `remixd` and is used to perform Hardhat specific actions with Remix IDE.

-It doesn't need any separate installation as it is shipped with [remixd NPM](https://www.npmjs.com/package/@remix-project/remixd) module.
+It doesn't need any separate installation as it is shipped with [remixd npm](https://www.npmjs.com/package/@remix-project/remixd) module.

 ![](images/a-hardhat-remixd.png)